ONSdigital/ras-rm-performance-tests/standalone-scripts/README.md

 # Stand alone Locust test files

 The scripts in this folder are intended to be used when carrying bespoke, point-in-time performance testing.
-They are intended for controlled, manual deplouyment and are not intended to be used in automated/scheduled testing.
+They are intended for controlled, manual deployment and are not intended to be used in automated/scheduled testing.

 ## How to run the standalone scripts